 In order to be a 'welcoming and inclusive school' in line with our values ensure that all staff understand the equality objectives and embed them throughout the curriculum through the new PHSE curriculum.

-Why we have chosen this objective: These are new values which need to be embedded throughout school (connection, creativity, curiosity and courage).
+Why we have chosen this objective: These are new values which need to be embedded throughout school.

 To achieve this objective, we plan to: Embed the equality values throughout the curriculum